Parkdale, Oregon

 Parkdale is an unincorporated community and census-designated place (CDP) in Hood River County, Oregon, United States.
-As of the 2010 census, the population was 311, up from 266 at the 2000 census.
+As of the 2020 census, Parkdale had a population of 299.

 History

 Parkdale was founded by David Eccles and R. J. McIsaac in 1910 to serve as a terminus for the Mount Hood Railroad.

 Geography

 Parkdale is located in central Hood River County in the Upper Hood River Valley.
 It is 2 mi southwest of the neighboring community of Mount Hood and 16 mi south of Hood River, the county seat.
 Oregon Route 281 is the main road through the community.

 According to the United States Census Bureau, the Parkdale CDP has a total area of 1.6 km2, all of it land.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Parkdale has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.